Director's viewfinder: Lens finder (digital)

+Artemis Prime, introduced in 2017, was the first hybrid optical / digital lens finder.
+Using an iPad as a screen instead of an optical eyepiece, it does not use format specific ground glass, allowing for many different camera formats to be viewed using software.
+This device has been used extensively by cinematographer Jaron Presant ASC on projects including Mr. Corman, Pokerface and Rampage.

+Similar devices have subsequently become available, including the IBE Optics SmartFinder Pro.
+Some stills cameras, like the Sigma fp, also include limited director's viewfinder functionality.

 Smart phone application

-In 2008 a third type of viewfinder was introduced to the motion picture industry: software-based viewfinders that use either iPhone, iPad or Android devices to replicate the functions of the traditional viewfinder.
-These software solutions enable an array of additional functionality such as the ability to take and store images with GPS tags, create frame-lines to define a specific Aspect ratio (image), create overlays and record information relevant in planning shoots.
-With iPads and digital media taking the place of traditional storyboards and printed script breakdowns, digital viewfinder applications can also capture video sequences, allowing for a much higher level of detail in pre-production.
-They are also considerably cheaper than the first two physical devices, giving greater flexibility and functionality of the traditional viewfinder but lacking the critical assessment characteristics of the lens finder.
+In 2008 the smartphone director's viewfinder was introduced to the motion picture industry: a software-based tool that uses either Apple or Android mobile devices with the same basic functionality of the traditional viewfinder.
+These software solutions offer camera format specific emulations and enable an array of additional functionality, such as the ability to take and store images with GPS tags, create frame lines to define a specific aspect ratio, create overlays and record metadata relevant in planning shoots.

+With digital media taking the place of traditional storyboards and printed script breakdowns, digital viewfinder applications have the advantage of being able to capture video sequences, allowing for a much higher level of detail in pre-production.
+They are also considerably cheaper than physical devices, giving greater flexibility and functionality of the traditional viewfinder but lacking the critical assessment characteristics of the lens finder.

+Artemis Directors Viewfinder, the first mobile app of its kind, was awarded an Emmy in 2018 for Outstanding Achievement in Engineering Development and the BSC Bert Easey Award in recognition of its widespread use and contribution to filmmaking.